Apply to Harford

 After submitting your application, expect to receive an electronic acceptance letter, typically within one week, via the personal email address you provided on the application.

 Have questions?
-Click the green chat icon in the lower left corner to live chat with an admissions rep or to leave a message for them during off hours.
+Click the orange chat icon in the lower left corner to live chat with an admissions rep or to leave a message for them during off hours.
+Click here to schedule a virtual appointment with Admissions.

 Although most students will complete the standard application, there are specific requirements for students who fall into one of the categories below.
 If you are one of those students, refer to the dropdown instructions before you begin.